msrocka/olca-umfact/README.md

 # olca-umfact

+__Update__: This repository is outdated. [olca-rust](https://github.com/msrocka/olca-rust)
+can now handle factorizations correctly.
+I only use this repo to backup my old C/C++ bindings and make files.

+---

 This is a small library that supports to pass around pointers to factorized [UMFPACK](https://github.com/PetterS/SuiteSparse/tree/master/UMFPACK) matrices between Java and native code.
 The glue code is written in C but we may want